500 Park Avenue: Reception

+Original building

-Upon its opening in 1960, the Pepsi-Cola Building was perceived by the general public as one of SOM's "handsomest designs", according to The New York Times.
+Upon its opening in 1960, the Pepsi-Cola Building was widely praised.
+According to The New York Times, it was perceived by the general public as one of SOM's "handsomest designs".
 Architectural Design magazine said the relatively simple exterior enabled the building to "stand out and completely hold its own", while Architectural Forum characterized it as "the newest, smallest, and possibly the slickest corporate package in New York".
 Architectural Forum included the Pepsi-Cola Building and the TWA Flight Center as part of a 1962 exhibition of ten of the "world's most significant modern buildings".
+Although the building was sometimes described as "Miesian"—or like a building designed by Ludwig Mies van der Rohe—Bunshaft rejected such comparisons, saying that he had tried to minimize architectural detail while Mies had sought to "enrich".

 Several years after its completion, John Jacobus characterized the building as the "most restrained and perfect of all commercial buildings".
-Ada Louise Huxtable of The New York Times characterized the building as "a kind of Pazzi Chapel of corporate design" in a 1981 article.
-Through the late 20th century, the original Pepsi-Cola Building continued to be praised.
-Robert A. M. Stern called the original structure "ambiguous in its urbanism but quite distinguished in its aesthetics".
+Ada Louise Huxtable of The New York Times characterized the building as "a kind of Pazzi Chapel of corporate design" in a 1981 article, while Carol Herselle Krinsky wrote in 1988 that "the well-scaled precision of Bunshaft's design harmonizes with modest dimensions", as at the Lever House and Manufacturers Trust Company Building.
+Krinsky likened 500 Park Avenue to SOM's Inland Steel Building in Chicago, which also had a recessed corner facade, a cantilevered steel-and-glass facade, and an offset structural core, but noted that 500 Park Avenue was "more repetitive" and simplistic than the Inland Steel Building.
 Upon Bunshaft's 1990 death, The New York Times wrote that his glass-slab designs like Lever House and the Pepsi-Cola Building "received nearly unanimous praise from the critics".

 The Coca-Cola Building was one of ten SOM designs described in the 1992 Whitney Guide to 20th Century American Architecture, a list of 200 major designs in the United States during the 20th century.
+Robert A. M. Stern called the original structure "ambiguous in its urbanism but quite distinguished in its aesthetics" in 1995.
 After the lobby was divided into storefronts in the 1990s, Herbert Muschamp wrote for The New York Times: "The desecration of 500 Park raises the issue of how effectively landmark laws can protect glass buildings."
 The 2010 edition of the AIA Guide to New York City described the building as "understated elegance that bowed to the scale of its Park Avenue neighbors".